own: empowering consumers of menstrual products.

 Samples are less varied than typical retail options

 82% of respondents bought menstrual products that they ended up not using or disliked.
 26% of them discarded those products.
+(Screener)

-makes product trials easier and more equitable,
+Makes product trials easier and more equitable

-reduces waste and financial risk for menstruators,
+Reduces waste and financial risk for menstruators

-builds confidence in sustainable, reusable options,
+Builds confidence in sustainable, reusable options

 ideation.